 There is an additional feature available from Web of Knowledge that allows users to create Citation Reports.
 A Citation Report is a graphical representation that shows the citation relationships (cited references and citing articles) between a paper and other papers using various visualization tools and techniques.

 To run a citation report, click on the link that states the number of citations within the database searched.
-In the example below, the user would click on the link, '142 in All Databases.'
+In the example below, the user would click on the link, 19 Times Cited.

-Next, click on Create Citation Report within the results that appear.
+Next, click on Citation Report within the results that appear.

 This will generate a Citation Report using all the citations within the list.

-Within the citation report, you can run more detailed analytics that provide data based on author, year, journal title, subject category, and more.
-The citation report and analytics can be useful for a number of reasons including seeing the impact your original article has over diverse multidisciplinary subject fields, to see how widespread a paper has been distributed and read, and to see which institutions cited and were cited by the original article.
+Within the citation report, you can run more detailed analytics that provides data based on author, year, journal title, subject category, and more.
+Click on the purple Analyze Results button to the right to retrieve this analysis.
+The citation report and analytics can be useful for a number of reasons including seeing the impact your original article has over diverse multidisciplinary subject fields, seeing how widespread a paper has been distributed and read, and seeing which institutions cited and were cited by the original article.